hwxing3259/MIND/README.md

 The model will return a matrix of pateint-specific embeddings of size $N \times D_{emb}$, there $D_{emb}$ is the user-supplied embedding size.
 For each modality $m$, the trained model also returns $\hat{\mathbf{X}}_m$ containing reconstructions and predictions of both observed and missing data of $\mathbf{X}_m$ .

 ## Reproducing numerical examples in the paper
-Codes for reproducing the synthetic example: [Link](https://github.com/hwxing3259/multi_o_int/blob/main/examples/synthetic_example.ipynb)
+Codes for reproducing the synthetic example: [Link](https://github.com/hwxing3259/MIND/blob/main/examples/synthetic_example.ipynb)

-Codes for reproducing the TCGA example: [Link](https://github.com/hwxing3259/multi_o_int/blob/main/examples/TCGA_example.ipynb)
+Codes for reproducing the TCGA example: [Link](https://github.com/hwxing3259/MIND/blob/main/examples/TCGA_example.ipynb)

-Codes for reproducing the CCMA example: [Link](https://github.com/hwxing3259/multi_o_int/blob/main/examples/CCMA_example.ipynb)
+Codes for reproducing the CCMA example: [Link](https://github.com/hwxing3259/MIND/blob/main/examples/CCMA_example.ipynb)

+Codes for reproducing the CCLE example: [Link](https://github.com/hwxing3259/MIND/blob/main/examples/CCLE_example.ipynb)

 Pre-processed datasets and pre-computed outputs can be downloaded from: [Link](https://figshare.com/articles/dataset/Multi_O_Int/30032023)